andrewalumkal/ExecuteSQLWithRetry/README.md

 Executes a given SQL statement or stored procedure with option to specify lock_timeout and max number of retries

 ```
-EXEC dbo.ExecuteSQLWithRetry @sql = N'', --SQL statement or Stored proc to be execute.
+EXEC dbo.ExecuteSQLWithRetry @sql = N'', --SQL statement or Stored proc to be executed.
 Required parameter.
                              @retryCount, --Max number of times to retry when @sql exceeds lock timeout.
 1 by default.
                              @lockTimeoutms, --Lock timeout in milliseconds.
 1000 by default.
                              @delaySeconds --Delay in seconds between each retry.
 1 by default.